KarHam/portfolio/image_partitioning/README.md

 <h3>Task:</h3>

 I wanted to partition images based on major sections, and realized that doing so would require analyzing relationships between colors and coordinates.
-The algorithm I devised was fairly complicated, but was inspired by my fervent interest in biological evolution.
+The algorithm I devised was inspired by my fervent interest in biological evolution.

 <h3>Algorithm:</h3>